hmc4/flagler/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="[https://campbell-ephemera.net/objects/small/186_18790503letteremmajthayertojulietteaeflagler_envside1copy_sm.jpg]" %}
+{% include feature/jumbotron.html objectid="https://campbell-ephemera.net/objects/small/186_18790503letteremmajthayertojulietteaeflagler_envside1copy_sm.jpg" %}

-{% include feature/nav-menu.html sections="About the Flagler-Campbell Epistolary" %}
+{% include feature/nav-menu.html sections="About the Flagler-Campbell Epistolary;Acknowledgments" %}

 ## About the Flagler-Campbell Epistolary

+In development

+## Acknowledgments

 In development